Frequently asked questions

 What’s the overall aim of the project?

-Our overriding aim is to make Mill Road an attractive, safe and successful shopping street, while retaining its unique atmosphere.
+Our overriding aim is to make Mill Road an attractive, safe and successful residential and shopping street, while retaining its unique atmosphere.
 We are against changing its character through gentrification, and instead want to make it popular and accessible to all residents.

 How will your ideas be realised?